unionai/unionai-docs/source/api/union-cli.md

 {@@ elif byoc @@}

-This will ensure that the CLI will check for configuration files as follows (if no `--config` option is specified on the command line):
+The `union[byoc]` CLI will check for configuration files as follows:

 First, if a `--config` option is specified on the command line, it will use the file specified there.